-- the student has attended more than 80% of the seminars - the student has completed the group project - the student has taken the December exam - the student has taken the March exam
+- the student has attended at least 75% of the seminars (i.e. at least 9 seminars out of 12). - the student has completed the group project - the student has taken the December exam - the student has taken the March exam

-Since, as it is stated in the above mentioned article, only those students who have failed the whole subject may only participate in the process of recuperation, there will be no opportunity to participate for improving the grade if initially it is equal to or higher than 5.0.
+Since, as it is stated in the above mentioned article, only those students who have failed the whole subject may participate in the process of recuperation, there will be no opportunity to participate for improving the grade if initially it is equal to or higher than 5.0.